 When data speed is the order of the day and connectivity needs to be solid, the edge will be the solution that manufacturers should look to.
 Applying AI and machine learning algorithms to alert, diagnose, and predict problems in real-time is a goal that can be more readily accomplished with proximity, speed, and a solid network, especially if that goal is to enable your team to take immediate corrective action or to apply an adaptation automatically without human intervention that avoids a costly failure.

 To be clear, Edge computing will not replace cloud computing, though the two approaches can complement each other.
-Cloud computing is a more general-purpose platform for data collection, analytics, and historical reporting, but there are hundreds of use cases where reaction time is the key value of the IoT system, such as certain predictive maintenance events, where sending real-time data to the cloud prevents that analysis from happening quickly enough.
+Cloud computing is a more general-purpose platform for data collection, analytics, and historical reporting, but there are hundreds of Applications where reaction time is the key value of the IoT system, such as certain predictive maintenance events, where sending real-time data to the cloud prevents that analysis from happening quickly enough.

 Manufacturing companies need to be able to make decisions at three different levels: at the machine level, at the factory level, and at the business level.
 By incorporating edge computing with cloud computing capabilities, companies can maximize the potential of both approaches while minimizing their limitations.